arodu/cakephp-tebo/README.md

-# TeBo Plugin for CakePHP 5
+# TeBo: CakePHP plugin for Telegram Bot

 TeBo is a plugin that integrates a Telegram bot into CakePHP 5 applications, allowing configuration and management of custom commands with an easy setup.